-If you’re one of the many people hoping to make it big online, you’re probably aware that there’s no shortage of companies asking for money to help you to succeed.
+If you’re one of the many people hoping to make it big online, you’re probably aware that there’s no shortage of companies asking for money to help guide your business to succeed online.

-However, most people who are trying to earn money online aren’t in a position to spend large sums of money on advertising agencies and web hosting.
+However, most people who are trying to earn money online aren’t in a position to spend large sums of money when starting on advertising agencies, marketing, and web hosting.

 Fortunately, there are ways to earn money online without having to pay a bundle to get started.